The scaling limit of random simple triangulations and random simple quadrangulations: Introduction

 For any simple triangulation $M$ of $\S^2$, the Koebe-Andreev-Thurston theorem (see, e.g., \cite{stephenson05circle}, Chapter 7) provides a {\em canonical circle packing} in $\S^2$, unique up to conformal automorphism, whose tangency graph is $M$; see Figure~\ref{fig:first} for an illustration of a random circle packing.
 (This uniqueness holds only for simple triangulations; for a uniformly random (non-simple) triangulation $N$ with $n$ vertices, for example, the number of degrees of freedom in a circle packing with tangency graph $N$ is typically linear in $n$.)
 The uniqueness provides hope that the conformal properties of the Brownian map can be accessed by studying the circle packings associated to large random simple triangulations

 We deduce Theorem~\ref{thm:main} from a result which provides more general sufficient conditions for a sequence $(M_n,n \in \N)$ of random planar maps to converge in distribution to the Brownian map.
 More precisely, Theorem~\ref{prop:CSTriple} states conditions under which, after suitably rescaling distances, and endowed with the uniform probability measure on its vertex set, $M_n$ converges in distribution to the Brownian map for the Gromov--Hausdorff--Prokhorov distance.
-The approach of Theorem~\ref{prop:CSTriple} has its genesis in work of Chassaing and Schaeffer \cite{chassaing2004random}, and is based on bijective codings of maps by labelled plane trees.
-We refer to ensembles satisfying the conditions of Theorem~\ref{prop:CSTriple} as {\em Chassaing--Schaeffer families}.

-We hope Theorem~\ref{prop:CSTriple} will be useful in proving convergence for other random map models, in particular for models falling within the framework of the ``master bijection'' of Bernardi and Fusy \cite{bernardi2012bij} and of the general bijection for blossoming trees, very recently established by Albenque and Poulalhon \cite{albenque2013generic}.
-With this in mind, we have tried to state rather general conditions, which we summarize in Section~\ref{sec:csrequirements}.
-The proof of Theorem~\ref{prop:CSTriple} is a fairly straightforward generalization of existing arguments (mostly due to Jean-Fran\c{c}ois Le Gall), and we defer it to an appendix.
+The approach of Theorem~\ref{prop:CSTriple} is based on bijective codings of maps by labelled plane trees.
+Its proof is a fairly routine generalization of existing arguments (mostly due to Jean-Fran\c{c}ois Le Gall).
+We have formulated Theorem~\ref{prop:CSTriple} in a general form as we expect it to be useful in proving convergence for other random map models, in particular for models falling within the framework of the ``master bijection'' of Bernardi and Fusy \cite{bernardi2012bij} and of the general bijection for blossoming trees recently described by Albenque and Poulalhon \cite{albenque2013generic}.
+We sketch the conditions under which Theorem~\ref{prop:CSTriple} applies in Section~\ref{sec:csrequirements}.

 While the conditions under which we establish convergence to the Brownian map are rather general, {\em verifying} that a discrete random map ensemble satisfies these conditions can be rather involved.
 In many map ensembles of interest, the primary missing link is a labelling rule for the vertices of a canonical spanning tree of the map, such that vertex labels encode distances to a specified root vertex.
 For the case of random simple triangulations and quadrangulations, we provide a labelling that does not {\em precisely} encode distances, but we show that the error is insignificant in the limit.
 Intriguingly, for distances to a specified root vertex, the error in the label is bounded by the {\em winding number} of an associated closed loop in the map.
 In Section~\ref{sec:overview}, we briefly describe the bijection between simple triangulations and certain labelled trees, on which our proof of Theorem~\ref{thm:main} is based, and further discuss the role of winding numbers.
 The appearance of a winding number hints that a discrete complex-analytic perspective may shed further light on the shape of geodesics in random simple triangulations and eventually in the Brownian map.